 15 WHISTLE-BLOWING AND COMPLAINTS

 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school Whistle Blowing policy is located in the shared staff google drive.
+The school Whistle Blowing policy is located in the shared g-doc and school website.